 Have the power to pass legislation for the benefit of the Student Body;

+Any vote taken by the General Assembly that involves a person, group or organization outside of the personnel of the SGA will be made only once the outside party has left the room/place in which the meeting occurs.

 Be the final arbiter of decisions of the Standing Committees;

 Have the power to remove any Senator or Officer in neglect of their duties by two-thirds (2/3) vote; Be responsible for the proper and prudent distribution of Student Government funds.
 The Assembly shall maintain funds for distribution to student organizations, to Student Government agencies, and for special Student Government projects.
 The budget of the Student Government shall be approved by the Assembly;